fonnesbeck/git_tutorial/PITCHME.md

 # Reverting to HEAD

+Note:
-^We can put things back the way they were by using `git checkout`:
+We can put things back the way they were by using `git checkout`:

 ```bash